-Tree Canopy Monitoring, Portland's latest assessment of tree canopy cover shows continued expansion of this resource to cover 30.7% of the city in 2015.
+Tree Canopy Monitoring, Portland's latest estimate of tree canopy cover finds 29.8% of the city under tree canopy in 2020, down from 30.7% in 2015.

-Tree Canopy and Potential, PP&R's 2018 study of available planting space in the city found room for 1.3 million trees, which would provide nearly $200 million annually in services such as air quality improvement, urban heat mitigation, and stormwater and other benefits.
+Tree Canopy and Potential, PP&R's 2018 study of available planting space in the city found room for 1.3 million trees, which would provide nearly $200 million annually in services such as cleaner air and water, summer cooling, and other benefits.

 In 2007, PP&R released its first canopy report, where it identified the replacement value of Portland’s public tree resource as over $2.3 billion and the structural value of the entire urban forest canopy as nearly $5 billion

 Growing a More Equitable Urban Forest, Portland's citywide tree planting strategy.
 The result of over a year of conversations with diverse communities around Portland and citywide survey of residents to identify barriers, opportunities, and recommendations for growing a forest that serves all Portlanders equitably.

 Tree Planting Report, an annual report detailing the City's planting efforts and long-term monitoring of trees planted or given away by PP&R Urban Forestry.

 Tree Inventory and Forest Management

 Citywide Street Tree Inventory Report - findings and analysis from Portland's first comprehensive inventory of over 218,000 street trees

 Park Tree Inventory Report - results of inventory of over 25,000 trees in Portland's developed parks